AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Introduction

-To this end, we introduce \textbf{AgentDropoutV2}, an MAS information flow optimization framework based on test-time rectify-or-reject pruning.
-During the execution process, our method intercepts the output of each participant agent to perform iterative rectification before it is broadcast to downstream successors.
-Specifically, a dedicated rectifier is prompted to scrutinize the output using adversarial indicators retrieved from a pre-constructed pool of prior failure patterns, generating targeted feedback if errors are detected.
-If the rectification fails to resolve the issues, the erroneous output is pruned to strictly prevent error propagation.
-Experimental results demonstrate that our method significantly enhances MAS performance across diverse mathematical and code generation benchmarks by effectively rectifying and eliminating erroneous agent outputs.
-Extended analyses further confirm the system's adaptability, showing its capability to dynamically retrieve context-aware indicators based on task complexity, and to efficiently resolve distinct error patterns through variable iterative refinement.
-The observed correlation between pruning rates and reasoning difficulty positions our framework as a potential task difficulty evaluator.
-Our main contributions are listed as follows: \begin{itemize} \item We propose a test-time rectify-or-reject pruning method that intercepts and iteratively corrects agent outputs to effectively block error propagation in MAS, thereby safeguarding task performance against cascading degradation. \item We construct a failure-driven indicator pool by distilling error patterns from failed MAS trajectories, providing an off-the-shelf knowledge base that encapsulates a broad spectrum of reasoning pitfalls for precise error identification. \item We demonstrate that our method exhibits robust adaptivity across diverse task complexities and scenarios, confirming its effectiveness and generalization capability as a plug-and-play intervention solution. \end{itemize}
+To this end, we introduce \textbf{AgentDropoutV2 (ADv2)}, an MAS information flow optimization framework based on test-time rectify-or-reject pruning.
+During execution, our method actively intercepts each agent's output to perform iterative rectification before broadcasting it to downstream successors.
+Specifically, a dedicated rectifier scrutinizes these outputs using adversarial indicators retrieved from a pool of historical failure patterns, providing targeted feedback for detected errors.
+If errors persist, the output is pruned to strictly prevent error propagation.
+Experiments demonstrate that this mechanism significantly enhances MAS performance across diverse mathematical and code generation benchmarks.
+Extended analyses further confirm the system's adaptability in dynamically retrieving context-aware indicators and efficiently resolving distinct error patterns.
+Additionally, the observed correlation between pruning rates and reasoning difficulty positions our framework as a potential task evaluator.
+Our main contributions are listed as follows: \begin{itemize} \item We propose a test-time rectify-or-reject pruning method that intercepts and iteratively corrects agent outputs to effectively block error propagation in MAS, thereby safeguarding performance against cascading degradation. \item We construct an indicator pool by distilling error patterns from failed MAS trajectories, providing an off-the-shelf knowledge base that encapsulates a broad spectrum of reasoning pitfalls for precise error identification. \item We demonstrate that our method exhibits robust adaptivity across diverse task complexities and scenarios, confirming its effectiveness and generalization capability as a plug-and-play intervention solution. \item We design ADv2 as a framework-unaware method that transcends ADv1's static topology constraints, enabling seamless integration and dynamic info-flow optimization across both fixed and dynamic MAS environments. \end{itemize}